-The METRON solution enables not only compressed air production systems to be digitalized, but also the uses and so provides transparency on this vector.
+The METRON solution enables to cover the compressed air production and also the air consumption to provide a complete management of this vector.
 This improves production efficiency, distribution and end uses of all types.
 Production and consumption are taken into account in order to completely optimize the compressed air system.

-Big Data and artificial intelligence: how do we monitor and optimize processes using compressed air thanks to digitalization?
+Big Data and Artificial Intelligence: how do we monitor and optimize compressed air production and processes thanks to digitalization?

-One of the issues with compressed air is being able to optimize energy consumption without affecting the processes whilst ensuring the correct output, correct pressures and the quality of the air at all times.
+One of the issues with compressed air is being able to optimize energy consumption without affecting the processes whilst supplying the demand and ensuring the air quality (pressure, humidity, etc.)